Hardcore Holly: Hardcore Champion and the Holly Cousins (1999–2001)

 After Crash Holly won the Hardcore Championship on the February 24, 2000 episode of SmackDown!, the cousins began feuding over the title.
 Holly won the Hardcore Championship in a "hardcore" 13-man battle royal at WrestleMania 2000.
 He lost the title back to Crash the following night on Raw.
 He then sporadically challenged for both the Intercontinental and Hardcore championships the following months.
 Holly then missed several months of ring time due to a legitimately broken arm, suffered in a match with Kurt Angle on the June 29, 2000 edition of SmackDown!.
 After his return, later in 2000, another on-screen cousin, Molly Holly was introduced.
 Holly returned on the November 13, 2000 edition of Raw, where Holly, Crash Holly and The Undertaker defeated Edge, Christian, and Kurt Angle in a six-man tag match.
 At Survivor Series, Holly faced William Regal for the WWF European Championship but lost by disqualification.
 Holly got a rematch at the title at Armageddon but was defeated by Regal.
 At the Royal Rumble, Holly competed in the 30-man Royal Rumble match but was eliminated by The Undertaker.
-In February, Holly won the Hardcore title three more times, but each time re-lost the title moments later under the "24/7 Hardcore rule."
+In February, Holly won the Hardcore title three more times, but each time re-lost the title moments later under the "24/7 Hardcore rule".
 Holly competed in the King of the Ring tournament but lost to Kurt Angle in the first round.

-Feud with Brock Lesnar and neck injury (2002–2004)
+Then Holly continued teaming with Crash until December 2001.

+Various storylines (2002–2006)

-In early 2002, Howard worked as one of a collection of trainer/hosts for Tough Enough II, a reality competition TV series produced by WWE and MTV where participants underwent professional wrestling training and competed for a contract with WWE.
+In early 2002, Howard worked as one of a collection of trainer/hosts for Tough Enough II, a reality competition television series produced by WWE and MTV where participants underwent professional wrestling training and competed for a contract with WWE.
 In 2002, Holly turned heel on SmackDown! and began a short feud with Randy Orton.
 He then had a minor feud with Kurt Angle after eliminating him from a battle royal, turning him face again.
-On a September 12, 2002, edition of WWE SmackDown, Holly suffered a broken neck during a match against Brock Lesnar, when he was powerbombed neck first on the mat.
+On the September 12, 2002, edition of SmackDown!, Holly suffered a broken neck during a match against Brock Lesnar, when he was powerbombed neck first on the mat.
 He had a thirteen-month hiatus from wrestling after surgery.
 While awaiting surgery, Holly made a guest appearance on Tough Enough III.
 The show caused some controversy when, during the course of a practice match, Howard stiffed a competitor, Matt Cappotelli, leaving him bleeding.
 Cappotelli later said that there was no ill-feeling between the two because of the incident.

 In October 2003, Holly began training at Ohio Valley Wrestling, WWE's developmental territory, in preparation for his return to the main roster.
-Holly returned at the Survivor Series pay-per-view in November 2003 for revenge.
-He challenged Lesnar to a match for the WWE Championship at the Royal Rumble, but lost.
+Holly returned at the Survivor Series pay-per-view on November 16 for revenge against Lesnar for his neck injury.
+He challenged Lesnar to a match for the WWE Championship at the Royal Rumble on January 25, 2004, but lost.